espressif/esp-matter/docs/en/developing.rst

 chip-tool when used in interactive mode uses CASE resumption as against establishing CASE for cluster control commands.
 This results into shorter execution times, thereby improving the overall experience.

-For more details on chip-tool usage, check https://github.com/espressif/connectedhomeip/tree/v1.0.0.2/examples/chip-tool
+For more details about the commands, please check `chip-tool usage guide`_

 2.4 Device console
 ------------------